 Service Connected PTSD

-As many as 500,000 veterans of the war on terror have been diagnosed with PTSD.
+Posttraumatic stress disorder (PTSD) affects 6% of the adult U.S. population and is associated with decreased quality of life, increased risk of later-life physical disability, lost productivity, increased suicidal ideation, suicide attempts, and suicide mortality.
 The documentation process for establishing service-connected PTSD follows the above process.
 However, the VA requires that the stressor causing or aggravating a veteran’s PTSD occur during active service.
 The VA considers the following to be recognized PTSD stressors:

 - Sexual trauma or violation

 - Having been threatened with:

 Combat veterans and veterans who struggled with a fear of hostile environment or terrorist activity are no longer required to provide proof of the stressor that caused or aggravated their PTSD.

 “In addition to a history of trauma exposure, PTSD is characterized by four clusters of symptoms: (1) re-experiencing symptoms (e.g., recurrent intrusive memories, traumatic nightmares, and flashbacks); (2) avoidance symptoms (e.g., avoiding trauma-related thoughts and feelings and/or objects, people, or places associated with the trauma); (3) negative changes in cognitions and mood (e.g., distorted beliefs about oneself or the world, persistent shame or guilt, emotional numbing, feelings of alienation, inability to recall key details of the trauma); and (4) alterations in arousal or reactivity symptoms (e.g., irritability, hypervigilance, reckless behavior, sleep disturbance, difficulty concentrating)” (Posttraumatic Stress Disorder: Overview of Evidence-Based Assessment and Treatment, Lancaster et al., 2016.)